ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 another essential skill.
 If two algorithms solve the same problem, which one is better?
 Will the performance of your program scale to thousands of users?
-Which part of a piece of code is going to use all the processing power (and is thus the only part worth optimizing)?
+Which part of a piece of code is going to use all the processing power (and is thus the only part worth optimising)?

 Suppose you have an algorithm for finding someone in a list of names.
 Let us say that it is very fast when searching among 1000 names, for example your social media friends.